Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

 Event Extra
   This object contains additional information about the interaction.
-  Extra is a key-value store, whhere all the keys and values are strings.
+  Extra is a key-value store, where all the keys and values are strings.

   - ``elapsed``
     Time in milliseconds from the initial interaction to an action.